Thank you for Subscribing to CIO Applications Weekly Brief

 This results in“different versions of the truth” that need to be reconciled over time adding additional cost to all involved.
 Ultimately a lot of value for customers is lost in the process.

-Driven by the desire to improve customer value, five insurers and re-insurers from Germany, Switzerland and the Netherlands (Aegon, Allianz, Munich Re, Swiss Re and Zurich) initiated a project to assess to what level blockchain technology can benefit the sector.
+Driven by the desire to improve customer value, five insurers, and re-insurers from Germany, Switzerland and the Netherlands (Aegon, Allianz, Munich Re, Swiss Re and Zurich) initiated a project to assess to what level blockchain technology can benefit the sector.
 The project was named Blockchain insurance industry initiative (B3i).
 A few months after the launch of B3i, ten more insurers and re-insurers from Europe, the US and Japan joined: Achmea, Ageas, Generali, Hanover Re, Liberty Mutual, RGA, SCOR, Sompo Japan Nipponka, Tokio Marine and XL Catlin.

 Purpose of B3i is to explore the potential of distributed ledger technologies, to exchange insights in blockchain and other distributed ledger technologies, to develop joint proof of concepts and standards and to test the business value for the industry and policy holders.
 As the first project, the group decided to focus on reinsurance as that part of the insurance value chain is currently dominated by paper contracts and is a business-to-business endeavour.
 The promise of blockchainis that we work with one smart digital contract that rules out the inefficiencies that come with a paper process.

 Let’s revisit the example highlighted above.
 In the current situation, the focus is on a paper document that is then translated to digital metrics that are entered into a computer system.
 Distributed ledger technologies such as blockchain, allow us to start with the key metrics in a digital shared ledger and turn that into a legal document.
 This may sound like a small change, but the impact can be massive.
 With all parties using the same ledger that directly captures all the metrics of the transaction in digital form, there is no more need to translate legal documents into metrics.
-This greatly reduces the work and associated risks and needs for further manual reconciliations.
+This greatly reduces the work, associated risks, and needs for further manual reconciliations.
 Furthermore, these digital contracts are smart because they contain operational logic and to some extent can execute themselves, which further increases efficiency and reduces operational risk.
-Next to the efficiency gains, the additional benefit of blockchain is that every action creates a virtually immutable record which ensures that the parties know exactly what is agreed, but also by who and when the contract was approved and signed.
+Next to the efficiency gains, the additional benefit of blockchain is that every action creates a virtually immutable record, which ensures that the parties know exactly what, is agreed, but also by who and when the contract was approved and signed.

 The gain is enormous.
 In terms of time, it could mean that the processing of all relevant data as premium and/or claims payments between insurer and reinsurer can be a matter of seconds instead of the months that the traditional paper process can take.
 The process for transactions can be speeded up enormously, reducing overhead and risk, ultimately to the benefit of customers.